Gunfire heard in Congo's main prison in Kinshasa during an attempted jailbreak

 Congolese government spokesman Patrick Muyaya confirmed on X that there was an "an attempted escape.”
 Local media reported security forces killed some of those who tried to flee.

-The gunfire from inside the prison started from around midnight, residents said.
-By Monday morning, the road leading to the prison has been cordoned off by security forces.
+The gunfire from inside the prison started around midnight, residents said.
+By Monday morning, the road leading to the prison had been cordoned off by security forces.

 “Security services are on site to restore order and security (and) the population of Kinshasa is urged not to panic,” Muyaya said.